Kevin Baker, a 71-year-old male; , comes to the emergency department because of back pain.

 - Rectal examination: Damage of the nerve fibers L3–S5 (cauda equina syndrome) and S3–S5 (conus medullaris syndrome) can cause decreased rectal tone.

-- MRI of the spine: to confirm spinal disc herniation and assess for signs of osteoporosis or bone metastases
+- MRI of the spine: to confirm spinal disk herniation and assess for signs of osteoporosis or bone metastases

 - X-ray of the spine: to evaluate for degenerative and inflammatory lesions of the spine as well as signs of osteoporosis or bone metastases